 Table of Contents

 Wake up sleeping or shut down Windows, macOS, and Linux devices using Wake-On-LAN.

 - At least one additional AnyDesk device in the network of the sleeping device must be online.

 - Wake-On-LAN is enabled in the AnyDesk settings of the sleeping client.

-- Operating system and hardware has been set up accordingly and supports Wake-On-LAN.
+- Operating system and hardware have been set up accordingly and support Wake-On-LAN.

 Caution: Please contact your hardware manufacturer to see if your hardware supports Wake-On-LAN.

 When connecting to an offline client, AnyDesk will show a prompt to “Power on” the sleeping device.

 If everything has been set up accordingly, pressing “Power on” will start the wake-up process of the sleeping device assuming there is an online AnyDesk client on the same network as the device you are trying to wake up.

 For example, in the situation with the following: